 Modern sequencing technology, shotgun and amplicon sequencing.
 Assembly and annotations of genomes and metagenomes.
-Simulation of sequencing data, both Illumina and Nanopore.
-Analyses of data from microbial communities (readcount-tables).
+Comparative genomics.
+Analyses of data from microbial communities.
+Use of High Performance Computing facilities.

 Competence in Bioinformatics contributes to all UN goals for sustainable development that involves biology (health, hood, nature).